Author

-Sustainable investing enables affluent families and family offices to align their investments with their values while managing risk and accessing new opportunities.
+Sustainable investing in 2026 enables affluent families and family offices to align their investments with their values while managing risk and accessing new opportunities.
 ESG integration helps identify companies with stronger risk management practices, while impact investments address specific social or environmental challenges.

 Sustainable investing has shifted from ‘whether’ to ‘how’.
 For family offices that steward multigenerational capital, integrating environmental, social, and governance (ESG) factors is now a disciplined path to resilience across market cycles and effective wealth management.
 Next-gen stakeholders are asking more complex questions, institutions are reallocating capital, and the evidence base continues to mature.
 This guide details how to operationalize ESG in policy, sourcing, due diligence, measurement, and reporting without compromising return objectives.